IBM/db2forzosdeveloperextension-about/_posts/2021-03-12-Deploying-running-and-debugging-stored-procedures-basics.md

 ![Deployment options]({{site.baseurl}}/assets/images/nsp-basics-deployment-options.png)

 - Use the **Database connection** option to select a connection from the list of defined connections.
-See [Getting started]({{site.baseurl}}/2021/03/12/Getting-started.html) for more information about creating database connections.
+See [Creating a database connection]({{site.baseurl}}/2021/06/15/Creating-a-database-connection.html) for more information.

 - Use the **Target schema** option for unqualified NSPs.
 This field is enabled only for unqualified NSPs.
 If the NSP is qualified (like the one in our example CREATE PROCEDURE statement, which is qualified to ADMF001), the field is disabled.
 If you leave this field empty, the JDBC property `currentSchema` will be used.
 If `currentSchema` is not set, the JDBC connection username will be used.